warlord500/Attack-of-the-Unidead/README.md

 # Attack of the Unidead

 On one particularly ordinary day, something fascinating happened.
 There was a flash of light, followed by an intense storm.
 Upon the storm subsiding, the dead began to rise from their graves.
-Only the chosen one, the *unicycler* can save us now.
+Only the chosen one, the *unicycler*, can save us now.

 This is a group project by the students of Computer Science department at CCC.
 A roguelike dungeon-crawler with a nonsense and absurd take on its theme.